 Put another way…. the presence of butyrate instructs the cells on the gut lining to gobble up oxygen so that little is left to enter the lumen.
 An oxygen-depleted lumen is not a friendly place for pathogenic bacteria that might be introduced via food or water (which happen to love oxygen).
 So the beneficial flora (which happen to not love oxygen) can gain the upper hand and push pathogens out.

-Maybe this is why apple sauce is a traditional remedy for tummy aches and food poisoning.
+Maybe this is why apple sauce is a traditional remedy for tummy aches and food poisoning?
 More apples = more butyrate.

 The cells of the intestinal lining are fragile.
 They quickly become damaged in the presence of inflammation but, luckily, they also quickly regenerate when the environment is right and the building blocks are available.